cryotato/cryotato.github.io/_pages/commissions.md

 ---
 permalink: /commissions/
-title: "a cog in your machine"
 author_profile: false
 toc: true
 toc_label: "⊹₊⟡⋆"
 toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
 ---

+# a cog in your machine

 ♪ ༘⋆ While all my music is free to download and use in non-commercial contexts with attribution, if you're looking for something specific, my commissions are currently open!
 I do music and audio related work of any kind!
 For commercial use of my existing work, I offer [licenses](/licenses).

 ☆ :.  ∧ ＿ ∧<br>